OlivierSohn/hamazed/BACKLOG.md

+- Make a separate deploy script for highscores : we want only one high score server.

 - High scores:

 We could have a cloud DB, accessed by a single node serving JSON w. servant.

 First step : no DB, just a client serving JSON.
-The client will be hosted as an Heroku app
+The client will be hosted as an Heroku app.
+I can't reach the client from the hosted server.

 * modify updateCurrentStatus to support app-custom status with CustomStatus ShowHamazedHighscores